KenPonta/CheatSheet/docs/user-guides/pdf-guide.md

 ## Overview

-The cheat sheet generator can extract text and images from PDF documents, including scanned PDFs using OCR technology.
+The study material generator can extract text and images from PDF documents, including scanned PDFs using OCR technology.

 ## Supported PDF Types